 We think there could be two main reasons for the price skew in favour of the Core Region:

 Amenities & convenience

-The factors that contribute to the higher premiums asked for homes in this region include the concentration of high-end private housing and the proximity to anchor commercial and business amenities.
+The factors that contribute to the higher premiums for homes in the central region include the concentration of high-end private housing and the proximity to anchor commercial and business amenities.

 Even public housing sites near the Central Region, such as Toa Payoh, Bishan and Queenstown (technically referred to as Rest of Central Region), are sold at above median prices because of their accessibility to the rest of the island.

-The amenities attracting most home-buyers to these areas include a good network of malls, family entertainment facilities and a great public transport network.
+Amenities attracting most home-buyers to these areas include a well-established network of malls, family entertainment facilities and a great public transport network.

 This brings us back to the point of Singapore’s increasing accessibility